An update to this article was posted in February 2021 and can be found here.

 Lord Justice Gross also shed light on factors which would not give rise to a sufficient connection.
 These were:

-- Voluntary cooperation with the SFO (there being a policy reason to ensure that companies are encouraged to provide voluntary assistance, without thereby exposing themselves to the section 2 regime);
+- voluntary cooperation with the SFO (there being a policy reason to ensure that companies are encouraged to provide voluntary assistance, without thereby exposing themselves to the section 2 regime); and

 Importantly, it was noted that a section 2 notice must still be served on a person within the jurisdiction of the UK.

 This case may be contrasted to the US approach in United States v.
 Microsoft, in which the US Supreme Court deferred to the legislative, which expressly provided for extraterritorial application of its law by enacting the Clarifying Lawful Overseas Use of Data Act (CLOUD Act).
 However, the result remains the same.
 Foreign companies may now be compelled to hand over information stored overseas to the UK investigatory authorities, if the company has a sufficient connection to the UK jurisdiction.